Nixwzy/learningFS/README.md

 3. **Follow the instructions in individual project folders** to run or view the work.

 ### Currently in Progress
-This repository is continuously updated as I progress through the **B7Web** course.
+This repository will continue to grow as I take more courses and update it with new materials.
 Feel free to explore the sections as they evolve.
 ### Content Language
 Some content in this repository may be in Portuguese.
 (Olá! 😁) This is because the course materials and exercises are designed specifically for Portuguese-speaking learners.
 ### Project Repositories
-For each project completed in the **B7Web** course, a separate repository is created to manage files and history.
-Links to individual project repositories will be provided within this main repository to keep an organized overview of all work.
+Each major project I complete during these courses will have its own repository, with links included in this main repository.
+This approach allows for clear documentation and focused management of each project.